Bruises develop when small blood vessels

 abuse.
 It is important to consider this possibility,

-especially if the bruises cannot be explained or if the explanations change or
+especially if the bruises can't be explained or if the explanations change or

 do not match the injury.
 Report this type of bruising and seek help to prevent